msvolenski/docs/content/en/docs/refguide/modeling/integration/rest-services/published-rest-services/_index.md

 For an overview of the available options when you add a published service, see [Published REST Service](/refguide/published-rest-service/).

-You can easily expose an entity via REST by right-clicking the entity in the [domain model](/refguide/domain-model/) and selecting [Expose as REST resource](/refguide/generate-rest-resource/).
+You can easily expose an entity via REST by right-clicking the entity in the [Domain model](/refguide/domain-model/) and selecting [Expose as REST resource](/refguide/generate-rest-resource/).

 To publish a microflow as a REST operation, right-click anywhere in the editor and select [Publish as REST service operation](/refguide/publish-microflow-as-rest-operation/).

 ## 3 Authentication {#authorization}

-Published REST services can be secured with basic authentication, active session authentication and custom authentication.
-Basic and active session authentication are the default, and are automatically applied when you set the [security level](/refguide/app-security/) of your app to **Prototype / demo**  or **Production**.
+Published REST services can be secured with basic authentication, active session authentication, and custom authentication.
+Basic and active session authentication are the default and are automatically applied when you set the app's [security level](/refguide/app-security/) to **Prototype / demo**  or **Production**.

 If you don't want basic authentication, there are three options: